 Everyone experiences grief at one point or another.
 Unfortunately, when we lose someone, time is the only thing that can ease our sadness.
 That being said, we can always offer a helping hand to a friend or relative who has recently lost someone.

-Throughout our lives, we grieve the loss of friendships, romantic relationships, pets, and even jobs but nothing hits harder than losing someone you love.
+Throughout our lives, we grieve the loss of friendships, romantic relationships, pets, and even jobs, but nothing hits harder than losing someone you love.
 If you would like to help someone who is grieving, it’s important to begin by acknowledging that everyone is different.
 We each have our own individual experience of grief that is unique to us.
-We all handle things differently and grief could have all sorts of unexpected effects on our body and mind.
+We all handle things differently, and grief could have all sorts of unexpected effects on our body and mind.

 When you know what to expect, it can make it easier to help someone out of a dark place.
 Which is why getting to know the grieving process is a good place to start.